-Homo Heidelbergensis lived on earth between 700,000 to 200,000 years ago.
-They emerged from Africa.
-The Heidelbergensis male was about 175cm tall and weighed around 136 lbs, whereas the female average height was 157 cm tall and weighed 112 lbs.
-They had a large brain case with a flatter face than that today’s humans.
-They were the first human species that were adaptable to colder climates.
-They were also widely known for their ability to hunt large animals, which was not seen in the human species before them.
-They were the first human species to build their own living shelter.
+They had a large brain case with a flatter face than today’s humans.
+They were the first human species to adapt to colder climates and to build their own shelters to live in.
+They were also widely known for their ability to hunt large animals, which had not been seen in human species before them.

-Their first fossil was discovered on October 21, 1907, by a worker.
-The workman handed it over to professor Otto Schoetensack from the University of Heidelberg, who later identified and named the fossil.
+The first Homo heidelbergensis fossil was discovered on October 21, 1907, by a worker in Germany.
+The workman handed it over to Professor Otto Schoetensack from the University of Heidelberg who later identified and named the fossil.

 6. Homo Rudolfensis

-Homo Rudolfensis is another debatable extinct species that falls under Hominid category.
+Homo rudolfensis is another extinct species that falls into the hominid category.
 They are believed to have lived around 1.9 million to 1.8 million years ago.
-Their physical structure like weight and height is still unknown due to the lack of cranial fossils.
+Their physical build, weight, and height is still unknown due to the scarcity of cranial fossils.

-Meave Leakey’s team announced the discovery of a face and two jawbones belonging to Homo Rudolfensis on 8 August 2012.
-The fossil known as KNM-ER 1470 was the center of the debate.
-It was first stated to be around 3 million years old.
-However, later it was corrected to be 1.9 million years.
-The difference in the skull from other Homo Habilis species created a new species named Homo Rudolfensis.
+Paleoanthropologist Meave Leakey and her team announced the discovery of a face and two jawbones belonging to Homo rudolfensis on August 8, 2012.
+The fossil known as KNM-ER 1470 was at the center of a debate about its age.
+It was first thought to be around three million years old but later this was corrected to 1.9 million.

-There are three key fossils available of Homo Habilis: KNM-ER 1813, OH 24, OH 8.
-The first fossil was found by the team of scientists Louis and Mary Leakey at Olduvai Gorge in Tanzania in the 1960’s.
+There are three key fossils available of Homo habilis: KNM-ER 1813, OH 24, and OH 8.
+The first fossil was found by the scientists Louis and Mary Leakey at Olduvai Gorge in Tanzania in the 1960s.